 3. if the VAL group document information in the request includes 5G LAN-Type communication, invoke the 5GLANParameterProvision API towards the NEF via an HTTP POST message as defined in clause 4.4.15.2 of 3GPP TS 29.522 [28]; and

+4. if the VAL server is authorized to create VAL group document:;

+a. the group management server shall create a new resource as defined in clause 7.2.1.2.2.3.1;

+b. the group management server announces the VAL group creation to the VAL user(s) / VAL UE(s) defined in the "members" attribute within the received VALGroupDocument structure from the VAL server and the identified VAL user(s) / VAL UE(s) in step 2;

+c. the group management server records into the "members" attribute of the created VAL group document the users who have registered to be members of the group; and

-4. if the VAL server is authorized to create VAL group document, shall create a new resource as defined in clause 7.2.1.2.2.3.1 and return the VAL group document and its Resource URI in the response message.
+d. the group management server returns the created VAL group document and its resource URI in the response message.